GeminiLegend/mongooseStuff/readme.md

 	their address zipcode and zpid
-	directly insert that into the getcomps api to return all the comps in their area insert that into get comps api to pull comps form surrounding area -->
+	directly insert that into the getcomps api to return all the comps in their area insert that into get comps api to pull comps form surrounding area AIzaSyDi1ZZxwAYZsDKiz5D0CFm3tGTuHNmGtNc
+ -->
+ Clicking search comps should:
+ 1. fade in comps
+ 2. fade in the filter bar
+ 3. hide the search inputs

+ Clicking a comp should:
+ 1. set map display to visible (initially none);